What is in this leaflet?

 Protect other people

 HIV infection is spread by sexual contact with someone who has the infection, or by transfer of infected blood (for example, by sharing injection needles).
-TIVICAY will not stop you passing HIV infection on to other people.
-To protect other people from becoming infected with HIV:
+You can still pass on HIV when taking this medicine, although the risk is lowered by effective antiretroviral therapy.
+Discuss with your doctor the precautions needed to avoid infecting other people, which may include:

 - Use a condom when you have oral or penetrative sex.